80-Year Quest to Create Metallic Hydrogen May Finally Be Complete

 Advertisement

-It’s important to note that this result has not been peer reviewed, meaning it does not yet appear in a major scientific journal.
-Other researchers have not independently verified the discovery just yet.
+It’s important to note that this result has not been peer reviewed, meaning it does not yet appear in a major scientific journal and hasn’t been reviewed by other experts in the field.
+Nor have other researchers independently verified the discovery just yet.
 Scientists, including Loubeyre, treated the 2017 metallic hydrogen claim with a heavy dose of skepticism, and another team regretted making such a strong claim in their own 2012 discovery, Nature reported.

 But something feels different about this new paper.
 “I think this is really a Nobel-prize worthy discovery,” high-pressure physicist Maddury Somayazulu at Argonne National Laboratory, not involved in this study, told Gizmodo in an email.
 “It always was, but this probably represents one of the cleanest and most comprehensive pieces of work on pure hydrogen.”
 He explained that he knew Paul Dumas, the study’s lead author from SOLEIL “very well,” and that Dumas was an “incredibly careful and systematic scientist.”